odannyc/Sipit/README.md

 [![StyleCI](https://styleci.io/repos/60649114/shield)](https://styleci.io/repos/60649114)

 A SIP library to send OPTION pings to publicly open SIP devices out in the wild.
+SIP (Session Initiation Protocol) is a protocol used in VoIP communications allowing users to make voice and video calls.

 ```php
 use Sipit\SipitFactory as Sipit;